June 26, 2020

 Now for the matters you wrote about: “It is good for a man not to have sexual relations with a woman.”

 In all that follows, Paul is responding to this statement from their letter to him.
 He delves into tangential matters and at times claims authority and at other times simply asserts his own opinion.
-The bottom line is Paul is dealing with a situation in which it seems women wanted to dissolve their marriages because of their highly spiritualized understanding of life derived from the ever present “wisdom” teachings in Corinth.
-They have been called the “Eschatological Women,” because they believed they had already realized the “resurrection of the dead” in a spiritualized form and that they existed spiritually in the realm of angelic beings with all sorts of spiritual powers.
+The bottom line is that Paul is dealing with a situation in which it seems women wanted to dissolve their marriages because of their highly spiritualized understanding of life derived from the ever present “wisdom” teachings in Corinth.
+They have been called the “eschatological women,” because they believed they had already realized the “resurrection of the dead” in a spiritualized form and that they existed spiritually in the realm of angelic beings with all sorts of spiritual powers.
 In this spiritualized state, the body was of no use and marriage and sex and the like were distractions from the “former age” that for them had passed away.
-And just because Paul is addressing a very particular issue in first century Corinth does not mean it has no application for us today.
+And just because Paul is addressing a very particular issue in first-century Corinth does not mean it has no application for us today.
 The point is the context conditions the application for us; sometimes in massive ways and other times in nuanced distinctions.

-If we can’t understand what Paul’s letter meant to the Corinthians in the first century, we have little hope of properly understanding it in the twenty-first century, and in fact, we are in grave danger of bringing in our own extra-biblical understandings of divorce and remarriage, and thereby making the text mean something it never intended to mean.
+If we can’t understand what Paul’s letter meant to the Corinthians in the first century, we have little hope of properly understanding it in the twenty-first century, and, in fact, we are in grave danger of bringing in our own extra-biblical understandings of divorce and remarriage, and thereby making the text mean something it never intended to mean.
 For instance, texts like today’s have been egregiously misappropriated in ways that shame women into remaining in abusive marriages.

 Are you seeing the complexity of this?
 This is why we need sound, faithful biblical scholars in the church.
-If you know one, call them today and thank them for the exceedingly challenging, hidden and too often thankless labor of their life.
+If you know one, call them today and thank them for the exceedingly challenging, hidden, and too often thankless labor of their life.
 It matters greatly.

 1. Do you tend to trust or suspect the work of biblical scholars?
 Why?

-2. Are you growing in the conviction that the better and more careful we are able to read scripture the better disciples we will become?
+2. Are you growing in the conviction that the better and more careful we are able to read Scripture the better disciples we will become?